raghvendra03/raghvendra03/README.md

 ### Hello People👋

 I'm Raghvendra Murnal, a B.E Graduate in Electrical and Electronics Engineer at Jain College of Engineering Belgaum.
 I have a professional experience of 4+ years with a demonstrated history of working in the information technology and services industry as well as Electrical field .
-Skilled in Analysis of data and reporting using Microsoft Excel😄.
+Skilled in **Analysis of data** and **Reporting using Microsoft Excel**😄.

 Currently I am working in Infosys as a Process Executive in Bangalore.
 Also I have recently finished an Internship in Nuclei Technologies as a Data Science Intern.
 I have worked on some amazing project here, where I have analyzed the sales of different products for different locations for Hypermarkets using **Python** and deployed a End-End to model.
 Also I had developed a prediction model for detecting Dementia for different patients with some better accuracy starting from data pre-processing till web deployment.